 Yes.
 Reinvested dividends are still dividends — they are income in the year they are credited, even if they are immediately used to buy more units.
 You should receive an annual statement from your ISA provider showing dividends paid or reinvested during the tax year.
 That figure is what you declare on your French return.

-Does the taper relief on shares apply to shares inside an ISA?
+Does the taper relief on shares (50% after 2 years, 65% after 8 years) apply to shares inside an ISA?

-No. The abattement for durée de détention on capital gains applies to shares held directly outside a tax wrapper.
-Shares held inside an ISA are not eligible for this relief — the gains are taxable in full under PFU or the progressive scale.
+No. The taper relief available on capital gains for shares held directly applies to shares held outside a tax wrapper.
+Shares held inside an ISA are not eligible for this relief — the gains are taxable in full.
+This is another reason why the ISA wrapper provides no advantage in France, and may in some cases be less efficient than holding shares directly if you plan to hold for the long term.

 My SIPP is still fully invested and I haven't started drawdown.
 Do I have any French tax obligations now?